MikeHopley/ftl-ships-guide/stealth-b.md

 The most difficult choice is between shields and a weapon.
 Usually take shields.
 Even a Burst Laser 2 is somewhat risky without shields, because unlike hacking it can miss.
 Shields make you a lot safer, especially once upgraded&thinsp;&mdash;&thinsp;but that’s another 50 scrap into defence that won’t help you kill 3-shield enemies in sector 4.

 2-power weapons are very expensive to get online (165 scrap for weapons-6 and power), so prefer 1-power weapons.
-Spending less scrap on weapons gives you a better chance to switch into hacking later.
+Spending less scrap on weapons gives you a better chance to switch into hacking later, or just upgrade your shields sooner.

 Also consider replacing the Glaive with another weapon that you can get online sooner; ideally still keep the Glaive for later, but sell it if necessary.
 For example, something like Flak 1 + Hull Laser 1 requires no upgrades and can last a long time.